- What items should I submit as an applicant for the Ph. D. in Educational Leadership?

 - When is the deadline for applying to the program?In order to be considered for admission, both the graduate and departmental applications must be submitted by the deadline provided by the program which is typically mid-way during the spring semester.
 For the exact date, please visit Application Process .
 When your file is complete and has been evaluated, all applicants meeting the selection requirements will be contacted for a visit with the faculty to participate in an interview as well as submit a writing sample and a portfolio.
 This interview process typically occurs towards the end of the spring semester.

-- How long after I have submitted my application and fees will I know if I am invited for an interview?After the deadline has passed for submission of application materials and after these materials have been processed by the Graduate School, you will be notified on the status of your application.
+- How long after I have submitted my application and fees will I know if I am invited for an interview?After the deadline has passed for submission of application materials and after these materials have been processed by the Office of Graduate Studies, you will be notified on the status of your application.
 This process will occur as soon as possible after the department processes your information (typically around the end of the spring semester).
 Applicants to the doctoral program are evaluated using an Application Assessment Matrix.
 Candidates, accepted to the program, are admitted for the fall of each year.

 - Who should I ask to provide a reference?References should be from individuals who can help establish your potential both academically and professionally.
 At least one reference should be completed by a k-12 or university educator.